endless-sky/endless-sky-wiki/wiki/C++-Style-Guide.md

 ## Use continue rather than empty loop bodies

-If defining a loop with an empty body, put "continue;" as its body.
+If defining a loop with an empty body, put `continue;` as its body.
 All three of these are legal C++:
 ```c++
 int i = 0;